 If you’re in your 50s and haven’t started saving for retirement, don’t worry – there is still time.

 1. Figure Out How Much Money You’ll Need – for this, you need to know what life costs now and what you want life to look like in retirement.
-You can figure out how much might be needed monthly and yearly and then as an overall fund amount from these two pictures.
+From these two pictures, you can figure out how much might be needed monthly and yearly and then as an overall fund amount.

 2. Start tracking your money what’s coming in and going out.
 Are there any ways that you can cut out any waste?